it-is-zane/daw/README.md

 dsp = https://www.ling.upenn.edu/courses/Spring_2023/ling2250/Moore1978Part1.pdf
 dsp = http://msp.ucsd.edu/techniques/latest/book.pdf
 -->

 ## Current State
 - Not at all complete.
-Currently comprised of audio experiments.
+Currently comprised of audio/midi experiments.

 ## Why
 - I want to learn low level apliaction development and thought a daw would be a good project to align my tinkering.